-Foreign investors may establish branches and Technical and Scientific Offices ("TSO") in the Kingdom.
-All branches and TSOs must be licenced by SAGIA.
+Foreign investors may establish branches and Technical and Scientific Offices (TSO) in the Kingdom.
+All branches and TSOs must be licenced by MOI.

 Branches are considered an extension of the parent company.
-Branches must have a minimum capital of SAR 500,000.
 The main advantage of branches and TSOs is that they can be established relatively quickly compared to LLCs and JSCs.
 Branches:

-- can be used for a full range of activities permitted in the SAGIA licence of the branch; - can engage in projects in both the public and private sector; and - may promote and solicit its SAGIA-licensed business throughout the Kingdom.
+- can be used for a full range of activities permitted in the MOI licence of the branch; - can engage in projects in both the public and private sector; and - may promote and solicit its MOI -licensed business throughout the Kingdom.